latj/Azure-VM-workshop/README.md

 ### 3.2 Add a policy that blocks deployments of public IP-addresses (Deny)

-A deny-policy is a policy that disallows certain actions or resources by blocking them.
+A policy with a [deny effect](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/effects#deny) is a policy that disallows certain actions or resources by blocking them.
 A common example is to deny assignment of public IP addresses directly to virtual machines.
 By assigning the policy called `Network interfaces should not have public IPs` to the subscription (or the resource group containing the virtual machines) it will not be possible to assign a public IP to the NIC on the virtual machine.

 #### Option 1: Assign the policy from the Azure portal